lwYeo/SoliditySHA3Miner/README.md

 ### NOTES

+For HiveOS, refer to [GuideForHiveOS.txt](https://github.com/lwYeo/SoliditySHA3Miner/blob/master/SoliditySHA3Miner/GuideForHiveOS.txt) on how to get started.

+For EthOS, refer to [GuideForEthOS.txt](https://github.com/lwYeo/SoliditySHA3Miner/blob/master/SoliditySHA3Miner/GuideForEthOS.txt) on how to get started.

 Do refer to [GuideForPoolMining.txt](https://github.com/lwYeo/SoliditySHA3Miner/blob/master/SoliditySHA3Miner/GuideForPoolMining.txt) and [GuideForSoloMining.txt](https://github.com/lwYeo/SoliditySHA3Miner/blob/master/SoliditySHA3Miner/GuideForSoloMining.txt) on how to get started.

 Configuration is based on CLI (similar to ccminer), except ".abi" files are required for new tokens (You can manually create one and copy from etherscan.com -> Contract -> Code -> Contract ABI).